-The dual-enrollment BA-MA is an integrated program in which some credits taken to fulfill your undergraduate requirements can be counted toward fulfilling the requirements for an M.A. as well.
+The Shared BA-MA is an integrated program in which 9 credits taken to fulfill your undergraduate requirements can be counted toward fulfilling the requirements for an M.A. as well.

 Benefits

-There are many benefits for academically advanced undergraduates who are enrolled in the dual program.
+There are many benefits for academically advanced undergraduates who are enrolled in the Shared program.
 You will be encouraged to take graduate-level courses when you are an upper level undergraduate, exposing you to an exciting and intellectually accelerated environment.
-You’ll be included in the Linguistics graduate program’s events, including social events and professional development, where you can get to know other dual-degree students as well as the program’s MA and PhD students.
+You’ll be included in the Linguistics graduate program’s events, including social events and professional development, where you can get to know the graduate student in the program.

-With respect to time, for many students the dual enrollment program can allow you to complete the MA degree in less than the usual two years.
-Economically, the BA-MA program allows you to count up to 9 credits of your Linguistics courses toward the the M.A.
+With respect to time, for many students the Shared BA-MA program can allow you to complete the MA degree in less than the usual two years.
+The Shared BA-MA program allows you to count up to 9 credits of your Linguistics courses toward the the M.A.
 These credits will be assessed at the undergraduate tuition rate, even if they are 800-level graduate courses.
 They will count toward your BA degree and toward your MA degree.

-Therefore the dual degree may result in significant cost savings in both direct (e.g. tuition fees) and indirect (e.g. housing) expenses during your studies.
-In addition, the GRE test requirement is waived, saving you both time and a fee.
+Therefore the Shared BA-MA may result in significant cost savings in both direct (e.g. tuition fees) and indirect (e.g. housing) expenses during your studies.

 Eligibility